Levels of nitric oxide, asymmetric dimethyl arginine, symmetric dimethyl arginine, and L-arginine in patients with obsessive-compulsive disorder

 Yilmaz E. D., Üstündağ M. F., Gençer A. G., Kivrak Y., Ünal Ö., Bılıcı M.

-• Keywords: Asymmetric dimethyl arginine, L-arginine, Nitric oxide, Obsessive-compulsive disorder, Symmetric dimethyl arginine
+• Anahtar Kelimeler: Asymmetric dimethyl arginine, L-arginine, Nitric oxide, Obsessive-compulsive disorder, Symmetric dimethyl arginine

 © TÜBİTAK.Background/aim: We aimed to investigate and compare to healthy controls the variations in the levels of nitric oxide (NO), asymmetric dimethyl arginine (ADMA), symmetric dimethyl arginine (SDMA), and L-arginine levels in patients with obsessive-compulsive disorder (OCD).
 Materials and methods: We enrolled 30 patients with OCD and 30 healthy controls in the study consecutively.
 Diagnostic interviews of all participants were conducted with the Structured Clinical Interview for Axis I Disorders (SCID-I), and sociodemographic data of the participants were recorded.
 Patients scoring 10 points or more on the Yale-Brown Obsessive-Compulsive Scale were enrolled in the study.
 Results: The NO levels of patients with OCD were increased compared to the control group, but the increase was not statistically significant (P > 0.05).
 However, patients with OCD had significantly lower levels of ADMA, SDMA, and L-arginine compared with the controls (P < 0.001).
 Conclusion: We found a significant decrease in ADMA, SDMA, and L-arginine as NO inhibitors between the groups, possibly because of an increase in NO. However, the insignificant increase in NO suggests that ADMA, SDMA, and L-arginine play direct and potentially important roles in OCD biology.